-Mark Mitchell’s initial foray into ceramics began in 1996 where he worked in commercial pottery and later as a self-employed slip-caster.
-He studied fine arts at the Quay School of the Arts in Whanganui completing his degree at the Otago Polytechnic School of Art in 2001.
-He was subsequently employed as a pottery tutor at the Hungry Creek Art and Craft School in Auckland and during this time was able to refine and develop various techniques.
-In 2007 he was selected to represent New Zealand as an emerging artist at the Fule International Ceramic Museums in China, and in 2009 was the recipient of a 3-month residency in Shigaraki Cultural Ceramic Park in Japan.
-In 2019 he was the Premier Award winner of the Portage Ceramic Awards.
+Mark Mitchell began working in commercial pottery in 1996 and later worked as a self-employed slip-caster.
+He started his fine arts degree at Wanganui Quay School of Art, completing his final year of the degree at Otago Polytechnic School of Art in 2001.
+Mitchell subsequently worked as a pottery tutor at the Hungry Creek Art School in Auckland in 2005, where he continued to develop mould making and throwing skills, slab building processes, and surface treatments using terra sigilatta, decals, enamels, and screen printing.
+In 2007 he was chosen to represent NZ as an emergent artist at the Fule International Ceramic Museums in China, where he worked alongside a group of internationally recognised artists within an industrial tile and brick factory in the Shaanxi province, China.
+In 2009 he was the recipient of the international recognised 3-month ceramic residency programme in Shigaraki Cultural Ceramic Park, Japan, awarded by The Japan Foundation, Sydney.

 Mitchell has been the recipient of several awards including, Waiheke Small Sculpture Awards, Merit Award 2020, Portage Ceramic Awards, Premier Award 2019, OBJECTive Art Awards, premier award 2008, Portage Ceramic Awards Merit Award 2006, Portage Ceramic Awards Mention of Excellence, 2003.